alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 derived assuming a fixed computational budget.
 One of the key results they found was that it was more efficient to train a very large model for a short amount of time, rather than train a smaller model to convergence.
-Meanwhile, as far as I could tell, the Hestness results are always on models trained to convergence.
+Meanwhile, as far as I could tell, the Hestness results always use models trained to convergence.

 ![Kaplan compute graph](/public/ai-timelines/kaplan_compute.png)
 {: .centered }